More than two dozen parishioners killed in rural Texas church shooting

 "I'm numb," she added.
 "My whole body's just numb."

-Rep. Vicente Gonzalez, D-Texas, said on MSNBC that he did not believe the incident was related to terrorism but "was some kind of other incident that has to do with the church or the community."
+Rep. Vicente Gonzalez, D-Texas, said that he did not believe the incident was related to Islamist terrorism but "was some kind of other incident that has to do with the church or the community."

 "It's a rural community and a conservative [one], mostly farmers and ranchers and people who work out in the oil and gas patches," he said, adding that the area was "very tranquil and very safe."

-Carrie Matula, who works at a gas station about a block and a half away, told MSNBC that she heard "semiautomatic gunfire" and looked to see what was going on.
+Carrie Matula, who works at a gas station about a block and a half away, said that she heard "semiautomatic gunfire" and looked to see what was going on.

 "It's a small Baptist church.
 It's an older building.
 I don't know that they would have security cameras or anything high-tech like that.
 And I know they didn't have security in the parking lot," she said.

-Note: CORRECTION (Nov.
-6, 10:20 a.m.): An earlier version of this article misspelled the last name of the Wilson County sheriff.
-It's Joe Tackitt, not Tackett.